Difference between revisions of "Tsitsi Dangarembga" - Pindula

 |Nervous Conditions

 Tsitsi Dangarembga is an award-winning one of the most accomplished writer, film producer from Zimbabwe.
-She is mostly known for her award -winning book Nervous Conditions and writing the story of the popular movie Neria.
+She is mostly known for her award -winning book Nervous Conditions and wrote a play, She No Longer Weeps on which the screenplay for the film Neria was based.

 Contents